zumasys/docs/site/docs/jbase/converting-from-unix-to-windows/README.md

 encrypt
 ```

 There are several jBASE commands (in 'JBCRELEASEDIR\bin') on Windows that don't exist on Linux, but many of them are internal and match Linux functionality.
-Some commands on Windows that don't exist on Linux, some of which attempt to emulate Unix commands, i.e.
+Some commands on Windows that don't exist on Linux, some of which attempt to emulate UNIX commands, i.e.

 ```
 jdir